Advaya24/bankmachine_simulation/phase2/README.txt

 The only way to make the first login is through the standard BankManager, with username: admin, password: admin.
 This will log you in as a Bank Manager called Brad.

-Once logged in, the Bank Manager has the option of accessing the bank (like a client) or their own personal account.
+Once logged in, the Bank Manager has the option of accessing the bank as a client (their own personal accounts) or as a manager (with their special abilities described below).

 # Bank Manager (Accessing the bank)